 Fender Stratocaster MIM vs MIA

 The Fender Stratocaster is a special guitar.
-Whether you play the American-made classic or the Mexican-made Standard, you know you’ve got a guitar that lives up to the Fender name.
+Whether you play the American Profession version or the Mexican-made Player Strat, you know you’ve got a guitar that lives up to the Fender name.

-Of course the Fender American Standard Stratocaster is a legendary instrument, sought after by many players from the moment they learn to fret a note.
+Of course, the Fender American Stratocaster is a legendary instrument, sought after by many players from the moment they learn to fret a note.
 The list of players who have relied on the Strat for their sound reads like a who’s-who of guitar history.
-From Jimi Hendrix, to Yngwie Malmsteen, to Stevie Ray Vaughan, to Eric Clapton — musicians in every genre and style have squeezed incredible sounds out of the Stratocaster.
+From Jimi Hendrix to Yngwie Malmsteen, to Stevie Ray Vaughan, to Eric Clapton — musicians in every genre and style have squeezed incredible sounds out of the Stratocaster.

 The only problem is that this puts many players in a mental bind.
 Should you drop the cash on an American Stratocaster, or go with the less expensive MIM Strat?
 What’s the difference anyway?

-I've been playing an MIM HSS Strat for years.
+I've been playing a Standard MIM HSS Strat for years.
 I also own and have owned MIA Strats.
 This article will take a look at some of the reasons a guitarist might choose one over the other.
-Hopefully by the time we are done, you’ll have a clearer idea of which guitar is better for you, your budget, and your needs.
+Hopefully, by the time we are done, you’ll have a clearer idea of which guitar is better for you, your budget, and your needs.

 5 Reasons to Choose the Mexican Stratocaster

 For some players, the cost-effective Player Series Stratocaster is simply a better choice.
 Not every player needs or wants the hassle of worrying about and caring for an expensive guitar.
 Other players simply may not have progressed enough in their playing to justify spending more money on a guitar.

 Here are five reasons you might choose a Mexican Strat over the American version.